PhaserEditor2D/PhaserEditor/docs/first-steps.rst

 - **Main Editor Demos**: provided by Phaser Editor.
 We recommend to start with them since it shows some the most important features in the editor, like the scene maker and the assets manager.
 - **Phaser Coding Tips**: contains the issues of the [official Phaser tutorials][13].
-- **Phaser Templates**: contains the templates listed in the Phaser github repo.
+- **Phaser Templates**: contains the templates listed in the Phaser GitHub repository.
 - **Phaser Examples**: contains the official Phaser examples.
 These templates are a great resource to learn and test Phaser features, you can create a project, run it and modify it.

 After you select the template you can press **Finish** to create a project with an auto-generated name, or click **Next** to change it.
 In case of the **Phaser Examples** templates, you can select one and play it and see the source code instantaneously, just press the "browser" button.